carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > d) `tail -n4 JP4D_R1.fastq`
 > e) `tail -n4 JP4D_R1.fastq | head -n2`
 >
->   How confident are you in this read?
+>   Do you trust the sequence in this read?
 >
 >> ## Solution
 >> ~~~